noelvissers/esp32-smart-clock/README.md

 //Wood sawing etc...

-## Wishlist
+## Wish list
 These are features I don't expect to implement, but that could be nice for a future update.
-- [x] Have Wifi configurable and not hardcoded.
+- [x] Have Wifi configurable and not hard-coded.
 - [ ] Have all the components (SMD) on 1 PCB so the whole thing can be a lot smaller.
-This also means not using an ESP32 dev kit (or any USB interface at all).
+This also means not using an ESP32 dev. kit (or any USB interface at all).
 - [ ] Have an app or better online portal to configure all the settings, whenever you want (not only on startup).
 - [ ] Auto detect location to configure weather or use location from app.
 - [ ] Add audio support to add alarms/mp3 playback via app.

 Feel free to submit any issues and/or pull requests if you have new idea's or run into issues.
-Ofcourse you are also free to implement idea's I mentioned.
+Of course you are also free to implement idea's I mentioned.